rediacc/www/src/content/docs/en/cli/api-reference/rm.md

 - You must be logged in with valid credentials
 - You must be a member of the team to delete it
-- Team must belong to your company
+- Team must belong to your organization
 - 'Private Team' cannot be deleted (system requirement)
-- Cannot delete the last team in a company
+- Cannot delete the last team in an organization
 - Team must have no machines before deletion
 - Team must have no repositories before deletion
 - Team must have no schedules before deletion